Flying0101/watch-ecom/README.md

 # Watch Ecom

-This README provides instructions for setting up and running the project on a new Windows machine.
+This README provides instructions for setting up and running the project on a new machine.

 ## Requirements